Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Related works

 \subsection{Ensemble-based Uncertainty Estimates}

-\emph{Deep Ensemble} \citep{lakshminarayanan2017simple} is a simple but effective method for uncertainty estimates of deep neural networks, where high uncertainty will be expressed on out-of-distribution (OOD) samples.
+Deep Ensemble \citep{lakshminarayanan2017simple} is a simple but effective method for uncertainty estimates of deep neural networks, where high uncertainty will be expressed on out-of-distribution (OOD) samples.
 It has been successfully applied in the fields of open-set recognition and active learning \citep{beluch2018power}.
-However, the supervised training like semantic segmentation or classification is required in these methods, which is always not desirable in anomaly detection.
+However, supervised training, like semantic segmentation or classification, is required in these methods, which is always undesirable in anomaly detection.

 Recently, \citet{bergmann2020uninformed} proposed to utilize feature vectors of pretrained networks on normal regions as surrogate labels for the training of an ensemble of student networks, whose predictive variance was used as an AS to segment anomalous regions.
-It successfully designed the ensemble-based method for industrial anomaly detection with no demand for labels, but required a powerful pretrained model, such as networks trained on ImageNet \citep{krizhevsky2012imagenet}.
+They designed the ensemble-based method for industrial anomaly detection with no demand for labels, but required a powerful pretrained model, such as networks trained on ImageNet \citep{krizhevsky2012imagenet}.